Nationals defeat Cubs 4-3 after both sell off at deadline | WTOP

 TRAINER’S ROOM

-Nationals: Recalled C Tres Barrera from Triple-A Rochester and selected the contracts of RHP Gabe Klobosits and INF Adrián Sanchez from Rochester.
+Nationals: Recalled C Tres Barrera from Triple-A Rochester and selected the contracts of Klobosits and INF Adrián Sanchez from Rochester.

 NATS SIGN TOP PICK